lwinxp/IS4302_Lab3/README.md

 ## DiceBattle steps:
 1. use account A to deploy Dice contract
 2. use account A to deploy DiceBattle contract with arg (Dice contract address)
-3. use account B to execute function add dice with arg (1,2) and value 1 ether, becomes dice 0
+3. use account B to execute Dice function add dice with arg (1,2) and value 1 ether, becomes dice 0
-4. use account B to execute function transfer dice with arg (0, DiceBattle address)
+4. use account B to execute Dice function transfer dice with arg (0, DiceBattle address)
-5. use account B to execute function setBattlePair with arg (account C address, 0)
+5. use account B to execute DiceBattle function setBattlePair with arg (account C address, 0)
-6. use account C to execute function add dice with arg (3,4) and value 3 ether, becomes dice 1
+6. use account C to execute Dice function add dice with arg (3,4) and value 3 ether, becomes dice 1
-7. use account C to execute function transfer dice with arg (1, DiceBattle address)
+7. use account C to execute Dice function transfer dice with arg (1, DiceBattle address)
-8. use account C to execute function setBattlePair with arg (account B address, 1)
+8. use account C to execute DiceBattle function setBattlePair with arg (account B address, 1)
-9. use account C to execute function battle with arg (1, 0, account C address, account B address)
+9. use account C to execute DiceBattle function battle with arg (1, 0, account C address, account B address)
-10. in console check the diceId, newNumber and result event type (winResult, loseResult, tieResult)
+10. use any account to execute DiceBattle function battleResults with arg (0) to see battle results, including dice1, dice2, player1, player2, winner, and if tie result
-11. use any account to check Dice contract variable dices with arg (0), and with arg (1).
-The prev owner of both dice 0 and dice 1 should be the DiceBattle address, and the new owner should reflect the result event type.
+11. use any account to check Dice variable dices with arg (0), and with arg (1).
+The prev owner of both dice 0 and dice 1 should be the DiceBattle address, and the new owner should be the winner in step 10 or original owner if tie.
+* in console can also see the diceId, newNumber and result event type (winResult, loseResult, tieResult)
-* Result event is relative to the account that executed battle function, as account C executed the battle, hence
+* result event is relative to the account that executed battle function, as account C executed the battle, hence
 * winResult - account C is owner of dice 0 and dice 1
 * loseResult - account B is owner of dice 0 and dice 1
 * tieResult - account B is owner of dice 0 and account C is owner of dice 1